No second law of entanglement manipulation after all: Why non-entangling transformations?

-We stress that the intention behind our axiomatic approach is to prove irreversibility in as broad a setting as possible.
-Indeed, irreversibility under the class of non-entangling transformations that we consider enforces irreversibility under any smaller class of processes, which includes the vast majority of different types of operations studied in the manipulation of entanglement~\cite{Horodecki-review,RT-review}, and furthermore shows that even enlarging the previously considered classes of processes cannot enable reversibility as long as the resulting transformation is non-entangling.
+The intention behind our general, axiomatic framework is to prove irreversibility in as broad a setting as possible.
+The key strength of this approach is that irreversibility under the class of non-entangling transformations enforces irreversibility under any smaller class of processes, which includes the vast majority of different types of operations studied in the manipulation of entanglement~\cite{Horodecki-review, RT-review}; furthermore, our result shows that even enlarging the previously considered classes of processes cannot enable reversibility, as long as the resulting transformations are non-entangling.

-Theorem~\ref{main_irreversibility_thm} can be strengthened and extended in several ways, which are discussed in full technical detail in the Supplementary Information.
-We show, in particular, that irreversibility persists even beyond non-entangling transformations: the result of Theorem~\ref{main_irreversibility_thm} applies also when we allow for the generation of small (sub-exponential) amounts of entanglement, as quantified by several choices of entanglement measures such as the negativity or the standard robustness of entanglement~\cite{VidalTarrach}.
-We furthermore show that the irreversibility cannot be alleviated by allowing for a small non-vanishing error in the asymptotic transformation --- a so-called ``pretty strong converse'' bound~\cite{pretty-strong}.
-Finally, as discussed previously, we extend Theorem~\ref{main_irreversibility_thm} also to the theory of point-to-point quantum communication, exploiting the connections between entanglement manipulation and communication schemes~\cite{Bennett-error-correction,Berta2013}.

-These extensions further solidify the fundamental character of the irreversibility uncovered in our work, showing that it affects both quantum states and channels, and that there are no ways to avoid it without incurring very large transformation errors or generating significant amounts of entanglement.